tdimino/SocialAGI/docs/docs/intro.md

 > Subroutines for AI Souls

-**SocialAGI** offers developers clean, simple, and extensible abstractions for directing the cognitive processes of large language models (LLMs).
+**SocialAGI** offers developers clean, simple, and extensible abstractions for directing the cognitive processes of large language models (LLMs), critical for the creation of AI Souls.
 AI Souls will comprise thousands of _linguistic instructions_ (formerly known as 'prompts'): our focus is on streamlining the management of this complexity, freeing you to create more effective and engaging AI experiences.

 The library has three main value propositions: